HHADAdversarialAugmentation/adv_data_aug_hmm/README.md

 PARAMETERS:

-	--train : path where train set is
-	--test : path where test set is
-	--gt : path where ground truth is
-	--output_dir : path where the user expects the output --train_sizes : comma-separated list of lengths for slicing the train set into subsets --pca [OPTIONAL] : number of PCA components to use, this is used to preprocess both train and test set.
+	--train : path where train set is.
+This csv file must be shaped as a matrix with samples as rows and features as columns --test : path where test set is.
+This csv file must be shaped as a matrix with samples as rows and features as columns --gt : path where ground truth is.
+This csv file must be shaped as a single column with 0/1 values (0 for nominal and 1 for anomalous behaviour).
+This length must be equal to the test size length --output_dir : path where the user expects the output --train_sizes : comma-separated list of lengths for slicing the train set into subsets --pca [OPTIONAL] : number of PCA components to use, this is used to preprocess both train and test set.